-Our passive pools have a range of specific structural features:
+Our passive pools have a range of specific structural features, including:

 - Compression stress of 250 kPa at 10% deformation

-- Chemically inert – ensures that the insulating properties do not diminish in time due to chemical or organic degradation processes.
+- Chemically inert – this ensures that the insulating properties do not diminish over time as a result of chemical or organic degradation processes.

-- Closed structure of the inner wall of the pool – following the same vapour-impermeable character of passive home designs, this also ensures that the pool is perfectly sealed.
-The Compass passive pool uses Bi-Luminite® coating technology, combined with a sealed ceramic core
+- Closed structure of the inner wall of the pool – following the same vapour-impermeable character of passive home designs, this structure ensures that the pool is perfectly sealed.
+Our passive pool combines Bi-Luminite® coating technology with a sealed ceramic core.

-- No thermal bridging means heat cannot escape through gaps in the insulation as with a paneled insulation system and is 100% air tight.
+- By having no thermal bridging, heat is unable to escape through gaps in the panelled insulation.
+The system is 100% air tight.

-- Insulation is 10mm from the water, meaning there is no thermal mass to heat up – traditional concrete pools will require 2.5x more energy to heat both the walls and the water.
+- Insulation is 10mm from the water, meaning there is no thermal mass to heat up.
+Traditional concrete pools need more than double the energy to heat both the walls and the water.